ishikawa-group/python_basic_tutorial/python_basic.md

 ```

 ### Tuple
-* *Tuple* is similar to list, but different way of treating data set.
+* *Tuple* is similar to a list, but different way of treating a data set.
 ```python
 a = (0, 1, 2)
 ```
-* The biggest difference is that **you cannot replace the element in tuple afterwards**.
+* The biggest difference is that **you cannot replace the element in a tuple afterward**.
 ```python
 a = (0, 1, 2)
 a[0] = 10  # => error
 ```

-## If ,for, and while
+## If, for, and while
 * There are some control statements in Python.

 ### if statement